logseq/docs/db-version.md

 [Search](https://docs.logseq.com/#/page/search) can optionally do a semantic search.
 To enable this, go to `Settings > AI` and choose a _local_ AI model.
 This feature is available on browsers that are [WebGPU capable](https://caniuse.com/webgpu) and the desktop.

+## MCP Server

+There is an optional [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) server to allow AI applications to connect to a graph.
+An MCP server can run from the desktop app against the current graph or from the [cli](#cli) against a local or current graph.
+To configure the server on desktop:

+1. Go to `Settings > AI` and enable the `MCP Server` switch.
+2. Then create an authorization token to your [HTTP Server](https://docs.logseq.com/#/page/local%20http%20server) for MCP requests and start the HTTP server.
+3. Configure a Local LLM that supports the [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-11-25/basic/transports#streamable-http) mode:
+  * [Gemini](https://gemini.google.com/) can be used on a free tier with a google account.
+Add the server with the gemini cli: `gemini mcp add logseq-http http://127.0.0.1:12315/mcp --transport http --header "Authorization: Bearer TOKEN"` where `TOKEN` is your server's auth token.
+  * [LM Studio](https://lmstudio.ai/) can be used locally for free.
+Add a MCP server [as documented](https://lmstudio.ai/docs/app/plugins/mcp) and use http://127.0.0.1:12315/mcp for the url and for the Authorization header use `Bearer TOKEN` where `TOKEN` is your server's auth token.

+NOTE: When running from the cli, you can skip step 1.

+The MCP Server supports the following features:

+* All creates and edits support one or many nodes as the MCP server can batch creates and edits in one invocation.
+* All creates and edits have a pretend option e.g. "pretend add page X with y blocks".
+This is useful for seeing how many changes would occur.
+* All changes to a current graph are undo/redo-able e.g. `Cmd-Z` in the app.
+* Search any node e.g. cmd-k.
+* Create and list pages.
+* Create and list tags.
+When creating tags, their properties and parent can be specified
+* Create and list properties.
+When creating properties, their type, cardinality and tags (for node type) can be specified
+* Add blocks to a page or edit them.
+When adding, tags can be specified.
+When editing, only block titles are supported.
+* All references to tags, properties or pages can handle new ones or reference existing ones.
+* Creation of pages, tags and properties runs the same app validations to prevent invalid data.

+The following are TODOs for the MCP server:
+* Edit pages, tags and properties
+* Read and write properties that are associated with any node type
+* Read and write block children.
+This includes listing blocks beyond the top-level in a page.
+* Anything related to namespaces or property values

+## Sync

+NOTE: This feature is a paid feature that is currently _invite only_.

+Logseq Sync syncs DB graphs between devices.
+It is also referred to as RTC (Real Time Collaboration) since this sync supports collaboration between users in real time like Google Docs!
+Some workflows that are specific to Sync:

+* To create a synced DB graph:
+  * On a desktop or browser client, do a one-time setup of setting up an encryption password.
+Go to `Settings > Encryption` and follow the instructions.
+  * Click on the left sidebar graph name to open a menu and choose the `Create db graph` menu item.
+  * Check 'Use Logseq Sync?'

+## Plugins

+The [JS Plugin SDK](https://logseq.github.io/plugins/) adds support for DB graphs, including DB-graph specific methods.
+There is also a CLJS SDK.
+See https://github.com/logseq/cljs-plugin-example for an example plugin using the CLJS SDK.

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
 An overview of what it does: